the of a Travel Agent

 “From Lost Luggage to Laughs”

-How about if: your suitcase is on a scenic tour of a city you're not even visiting.
-Who's there to save the day?
+Picture this: your suitcase is on a scenic tour of a city you’re not even visiting.
+Who’s there to save the day?
 Your travel agent!
-They'll make a few calls, crack a euphemism, and soon, your luggage (and your mood) will be back on track.
+They’ll make a few calls, crack a joke, and soon, your luggage (and your mood) will be back on track.

 Benefits of Hiring a Travel Agent